solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

         // Get token address
         Token token = Token(addresses.getAddress("TIMELOCK_TOKEN"));

-        // Ensure token total supply is 10 million assertEq(token.totalSupply(), 10_000_000e18);
+        // Ensure the total supply of tokens is 10 million assertEq(token.totalSupply(), 10_000_000e18);

-        // Ensure timelock is owner of deployed token. assertEq(token.owner(), address(timelock));
+        // Ensure the timelock is the owner of the deployed token assertEq(token.owner(), address(timelock));

-        // Ensure timelock is owner of deployed vault assertEq(timelockVault.owner(), address(timelock));
+        // Ensure the timelock is the owner of the deployed vault assertEq(timelockVault.owner(), address(timelock));

-        // Ensure vault is not paused
+        // Ensure the vault is not paused assertFalse(timelockVault.paused());
-        assertFalse(timelockVault.paused());

-        // Ensure token is whitelisted on vault assertTrue(timelockVault.tokenWhitelist(address(token)));
+        // Ensure the token is whitelisted on the vault assertTrue(timelockVault.tokenWhitelist(address(token)));

-        // Get vault's token balance
+        // Get the vault's token balance
         uint256 balance = token.balanceOf(address(timelockVault));

-        // Get timelock deposits in vault
-        (uint256 amount, ) = timelockVault.deposits(
+        // Get the timelock deposits in the vault (uint256 amount, ) = timelockVault.deposits(
             address(token),
             address(timelock)
         );

-        // Ensure timelock deposit is same as vault's token balance assertEq(amount, balance);
+        // Ensure the timelock deposit is the same as the vault's token balance assertEq(amount, balance);

         // Ensure all minted tokens are deposited into the vault